Larry Porter (American football): Coaching career

 In 2008, LSU again had one of the top running games in the SEC as the Tigers rushed for 166.8 yards per game with Scott getting the bulk of the carries (1,174 yards on 217 attempts).
 Scott, who earned first-team All-SEC in 2008, and Keiland Williams (417 yards, 2 touchdowns on 83 attempts) gave the Tigers one of the top 1–2 rushing punches in the league last year.

 Porter and the Tigers had a running back-by-committee approach during the national championship season in 2007 with Hester leading all rushers with a career-best 1,103 yards and 11 touchdowns.
 Hester, who was a second-team All-SEC selection, had four 100-yard rushing games, including a 120-yard effort against Tennessee in the SEC Championship Game.
 Williams was second on the squad with 478 yards and six scores, while Trindon Holliday was third with 364 yards and two touchdowns.

 As a unit, LSU rushed for 214.1 yards per game and 35 touchdowns.
 The 214.1 yards per game and 35 rushing touchdowns both ranked second in the SEC.
-Another impressive feat for the Tiger running backs was the fact that they combined for 432 carries in 2007 with just one lost fumble, which came against Tennessee in the SEC title game.
+Another impressive feat for the Tiger running backs was that they combined for 432 carries in 2007 with just one lost fumble, which came against Tennessee in the SEC title game.

-Following the 2007 season, Hester was picked in the third round of the 2008 NFL Draft by the San Diego Chargers.
-Hester became the fourth running back coached by Porter that has been selected among the first three rounds of the NFL Draft since 2004.
+Following the 2007 season, Hester was picked in the third round of the 2008 NFL draft by the San Diego Chargers.
+Hester became the fourth running back coached by Porter that has been selected among the first three rounds of the NFL draft since 2004.

 In 2006, Porter juggled running backs as the Tigers started four players, including two true freshmen, at tailback.
 In 13 games, the Tigers had five running backs lead the team in rushing.
 Hester led the Tigers in rushing with 440 yards and six scores.
 Hester added another 269 yards and three touchdowns on 35 receptions, which ranked as the third-highest total for a running back in school history.

 A pair of true freshmen in Scott and Williams also burst onto the scene during the 2006 season, giving the Tigers a glimpse of the future as they combined for 713 yards and 10 touchdowns.
 Williams capped his first season with the Tigers in a big way, rushing for 107 yards and a pair of scores in LSU's 41–14 win over Notre Dame in the Sugar Bowl.

 As a unit, the Tigers ranked second in the SEC in rushing in 2006 with 165.8 yards per game.
 The Tigers also had 25 rushing touchdowns, a figure that ranked No. 2 in the league.